bbc/tams/docs/adr/0024-source-level-edit.md

 * Option 2b: Provide a limited API as in (Option 2), that only works on Sources
 * Option 3: Provide additional Flow Segment API capability for more direct by-reference operations
 * Option 4: Use another EDL format, outside the TAMS API
-* Option 5: Provide an endpoint to bulk-write Flow Segments
+* Option 5: Provide an endpoint to bulk-write Flow Segments - See [ADR0029](0029-bulk-flow-segments.md)

 ## Decision Outcome